Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is the Qualified Medicare Beneficiary (QMB) program?

 Some Medicare beneficiaries struggle to pay for Medicare premiums and cost sharing even though their incomes are too high to qualify for full Medicaid benefits.
-A group of Medicaid-administered programs – Medicare Savings Programs (MSPs) – pay for Part B premiums for these enrollees.
-The most commonly enrolled-in MSPs are the Qualified Medicare Beneficiary (QMB) program, Specified Low-Income Medicare Beneficiary (SLMB) program, and Qualified Individuals (QI) program.
+A group of Medicaid-administered programs – Medicare Savings Programs (MSPs) – can help to pay Medicare premiums and out-of-pocket costs for eligible enrollees.

-QMB goes further than the other MSPs – and also covers an enrollee’s Medicare Part A and B cost sharing (e.g. deductibles, co-insurance, and co-pays) and Part A premiums (if an enrollee owes them).
-And although QMB does not reimburse for cost sharing owed under Part D, all QMB enrollees receive Extra Help – a federal program that lowers their Medicare Part D drug costs.
+The QMB program goes further than the other MSPs in terms of what it covers.
+In addition to Part B premiums, QMB will also pay an enrollee’s Medicare Part A and B cost sharing (deductibles, co-insurance, and co-pays) and Part A premiums (if an enrollee owes them).2 And all MSP enrollees, including QMB enrollees, receive Extra Help – a federal program that lowers their Medicare Part D drug costs.3

 Find a plan.